-- Use colours in logical, predictable and repeatable ways.
+- Use colours in logical, predictable and replicable ways.

-- Understand how to mix a particular colour from light or pigments, inks and dyes to produce predictable results.
+- Understand how to mix a particular colour whether using lights or pigments, inks or dyes.

 - Specify colours using names, codes, notation, equations etc.

-- Organise and use colour for different purposes and in different contexts (fabrics, interiors, vehicles).
+- Organise and use colour for different purposes and in different contexts.
+Think of fabrics, interiors or vehicles.

-- Colour models make sense of the fact that coloured lights, transparent inks and opaque paints (etc.) all produce different results when mixed.
+- Colour models clarify the ways in which coloured lights, transparent inks and opaque paints (etc.) all produce different results when mixed.

 - Colours models help us manage the fact that colours behave and appear differently:

-- When emitted by different types of light source.
+- When emitted by different types of light sources.